 The insurance charges (for the Aetna Student Health Plan) are placed on the same bill as your tuition and fees.
 Therefore, you have the same payment options that you do for your tuition and fees.
 These include:

 - Payroll deduction (but see next question for details and restrictions).
 Note that this is only an option for insurance premiums, not for tuition or fees or other charges to a student account.

 - Pay online with an electronic check for free or with a credit card.
-Credit card payments require an additional 2.75% convenience fee.
+Credit card payments require a convenience fee charged by the processor.

 - Pay by cash, check, money order, cashier’s check or debit card (for free) in the Cashier’s Office.

 - Pay with a wire transfer (this option is available only to international students).